COP3330: Object-oriented Programming in C++ (Spring 2020)

 - Students in the class should have a computer account from the Computer Science Department (sign up for one if you don't already have one), and this can and should be used to store project files and access the compiler, g++, used in the course.
 Although we do not specify any editor/compiler/IDE you have to use to write your code (we will give several recommendations in the class), we do, however, only use the software, including make and g++, on linprog.cs.fsu.edu to evaluate your submissions.
 Therefore, it is the students' responsibility to make your code compilable and runnable on this linux server.

 - Besides your source code, the submissions should include a makefile such that running make will create the required executable.
-Programs that do not compile result in zero point.
+Programs that do not compile will get an immediate 50% deduction of the overall score, and further, the grader will have to read the literal source code for assignment evaluation.
 Therefore, make sure your code compiles without any errors before you submit it!
 Furthermore, please also include a text file named readme, indicating what resources (people you talk to, books you read, website or YouTube videos you watch, for instance) you resort to in order to accomplish your assignment.
-The submissions should be ONE compressed file (in either .zip or .tar.gz format) including all your source code and the makefile.
+The submissions should be ONE compressed file (in the .tar.gz format) including all your source code, the makefile, and the readme file.

 - Project will be due 11:59pm on the due date.
-Late submissions will be accepted ONE day after the due date with the deduction of 50% of your raw points.
-Submissions more than a day late will not be accepted.
+Late submissions will be accepted ONE day after the due date with the deduction of 25% of your raw points.
+Submissions more than a day late will NOT be accepted.
 All the programming projects should be submitted via Canvas.

-- For the programming assignment specific rules and policies, please refer to the Assignment page.
+- For more programming assignment specific rules and policies, please refer to the Assignment page.

 - Attendance Policy: Excused absences in classes include documented illness from the Student Health Center or family physicians, deaths in the family and other documented crises, call to active military duty or jury duty, religious holy days, and official University activities.
 These absences will be accommodated in a way that does not arbitrarily penalize students who have a valid excuse.
 Consideration will also be given to students whose dependent children experience serious